makerscraft/css-normalize/README.md

 Heavily inspired by [the reset module in BASSCSS][1]

-Here's what the test document looks like rendered:
+Here's what the `test.html` document looks like rendered with webkit:

 ![test image](test.png)